zacgeis/udacity-deep-learning/notes.md

 sigmoid has an output (y) range of 0 to 1. it can be considered a probability of success.

+---

 nueral networks are getting better than humans with things because of their pure focus. a nueral network doesn't have any distractions and only knows to do one thing. it'd be like a human that knew nothing but chess and didn't get tired or distracted or have any feelings.

+Logic gates are powerful, but perceptrons allow them to learn and change behavior - adapt.
+Basically creating a logic flow / program by learning.
+Learning happens with derivatives at the math level.

+The current largest network is 1B nuerons - the human brain is 100B.
+It might take that level of complexity for true human levels of understanding.

+It's like a flexible set of logic gates that can be trained to have a certain output.
+The training only takes the inputs and what you'd like the outputs to be.

 ---